KingLouie1994/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+The difference is, that a responsive website will automatically adapt to a users screen size and device and has kind of a liquid design

 2. Describe what it means to be mobile first vs desktop first.

+Desktop first means that the CSS maincode is written for devices like desktop pc's and Laptops and you build mediaqueries for the smaller devices. mobile first is the exact opposite

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+1 rem normaly means 16px.
+So when i put `font-size: 62.5%` into the tag it means eveything inside of 'html' has now a font-size of 16px * 0,625

 4. How would you describe preprocessing to someone new to CSS?

+preprocessors extend the oportunities and capabilities of your normal CSS and bring more logic into your code

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like the nesting a lot because it makes everything very logical.
+I like variables as well!
+The most trouble, even if I like it as well, I have got with mixins right now.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.